-The IFQ program was designed to have a minimal impact on communities by preventing a massive redistribution of landings.
+The IFQ program was designed to have a minimal impact on communities, by preventing a massive redistribution of landings.
 This was accomplished significantly with the three-year qualification period of 1988, 1989, 1990, where there had to be a landing to qualify for any poundage in one of these years.
-This helped ensure that quota holders were still active and operating in the same location they always had been.
+This helped ensure that quota holders were still active and operating in the same location as was historically the case.
 Clearly, this has been accomplished as shown by the hard evidence of landing reports.
 An argument of economic disadvantage to Kodiak or Dutch Harbor based on IFQ poundage being delivered elsewhere, cannot be substantiated.

 The instability of these communities is most likely the result of the remaining pulse-type groundfish fisheries.
 The fishermen in the Kodiak area have three, three-day pollock openings; Pacific cod has barely a two-month operation.
 The landings in Kodiak are down between 1995 and 1996 by 160 million pounds; none of this reduction can be attributed to the IFQ program.
-NMFS Annual Report, attached.
-Appendix 20.
+NMFS Annual Report.

 Similar landings in Dutch Harbor have been reduced by 105 million pounds between 1995-1996.
-Appendix 20.
 The argument that this is due to the IFQ program is similarly unsupportable.
+The 1999 RAM Report, pages 13 & 14, show the same ports in the top 10 as in previous years for halibut and sablefish.